 The program evaluation covered the change in glove-wearing behaviour and the number of occupational diseases (recognized and accepted for compensation), based on compensation claims for occupational diseases.
 During the campaign the use of powderfree and low-protein latex gloves increased.
 Two years after the campaign, the number of occupational skin and airway diseases in the groups being targeted had dropped by an amount of 25 %.
-A reduction of 46 and 60 % was reached after three, resp. four years.

-Groups not included in the campaign did not show this reduction.
-Use of the concepts used in this project was recommended for transfer to areas of other occupational diseases, specifically mentioning occupational asthma caused by disocyanates.
+A reduction of 46 and 60 % was reached after three, resp. four years. included did show Groups not in the campaign not this reduction.
+Use of the concepts used in this project was recommended for transfer to areas of other occupational diseases, specifically mentioning occupational asthma caused by diisocyanates.